 Perhaps it’s distorted, but without makeup, I feel like I can fade into the world without anyone bothering to assess my appearance.
-In my (admittedly hardened) eyes, who cares about the girl with circles under her eyes and a pimple skulking around the farmers market or typing away at Starbucks?
+In my (admittedly hardened) view, who cares about the girl with dark circles and a pimple skulking around the farmers market or typing away at Starbucks?
 If I’m not trying, how can I feel rejected?

 Yet breaking free from those expectations can feel like a frustrating game of pulling teeth.
-It’s not easy to shake a security blanket you’ve come to rely on—despite the potential of flammability.
+It’s not easy to shake a security blanket on which you’ve come to rely—despite the potential of flammability.
 Try as I might, I can’t seem to make a compromise: a fun night out with friends combined with the inherent freedom that comes effortlessly when I’m not worrying about lipstick on my teeth or concealer in my creases.
 However, in my defense, it hasn’t always been this way.

-Then, after years of dressing to impress and spending hours primping my hair and makeup to perfection in high school, I approached college in a new light: no makeup.
-I barely wore it in an effort to try to embrace a new carefree college version of myself.
+Then, after years of dressing to impress and spending hours primping my hair and makeup to perfection in high school, I approached college in a new light: one that utilized no makeup.
 It lasted about one semester and after receiving some not-so-nice comments from an ex via social media, I changed my ways.
-The second semester I was back to my made-up self, and I had an influx of dates, and male interest to show for it—lesson two.
+The second semester I was back to my old made-up self, and I had an influx of dates and male interest to show for it—lesson two.

 Although I love the freedom I feel with a face free of makeup, when engaging in social situations, I’ve become unwilling to subject myself to the feelings of rejection I’ve learned to associate with a bare face over time.
 On the other hand, the reliance on makeup feels somewhat suffocating.
 And so, inspired to challenge myself, I decided to go to drinks with a completely bare face.
 Yes, I realize some people do this all the time, but for me, it was an intimidating first step.

-However, much to my surprise, it was infinitely less painful than I had initially expected.
-A new work friend and I chose a spot in Santa Monica that is always busy, no matter the day of the week (we chose Tuesday).
-It has a perpetual Friday night ambiance.
+Much to my surprise, it was infinitely less painful than I had initially expected.
+A new work friend and I chose a spot in Santa Monica that is always busy, no matter the day of the week (we chose Tuesday, but it has a perpetual Friday-night ambiance).
 Thus, as I wrapped up my EOD deadlines, I slowly began my mental preparation.
-I had worn my normal makeup to work that day, and as I headed to the bathroom to wipe it all off, the reflexive doubts and worries slowly began to creep their way in.
+I had worn my typical makeup to work that day, and as I headed to the bathroom to wipe it all off, the reflexive doubts and worries slowly began to creep their way in.

 Not only would I be heading bare-faced to a locale teaming with L.A.’s most beautiful (outfitted in flowing extensions, bandage dresses, and heels, no doubt), but even my friend (hi, Kaitlyn!) had never seen me without a completely made-up face.
 Yes, I’m aware that I’m still very much the same person whether or not I’m wearing foundation, and though I knew deep down she wouldn’t care, (because she’s amazing), like so many women I know, I have 10-plus years of behind-the-back comments, insecurities, and so forth to contend with.
 In short, I felt vulnerable without being able to articulate exactly what I was so scared of.

 However, after we arrived and as the night wore on, I realized I felt surprisingly comfortable.
-In fact, I couldn’t remember the last time I had been out and felt so incredibly weightless.
-Initially, I did feel (facially) underdressed, slightly insecure, and even a tad embarrassed, but gradually an amazing sensation began to take hold as I realized Kaitlyn was still laughing at my jokes (bless her), and I even felt comparably at ease surrounded by my fellow drinkers and diners.
+In fact, I couldn’t remember the last time I had been out and felt so weightless.
+Initially, I did feel (facially) underdressed, slightly insecure, and even a tad embarrassed but gradually an amazing sensation began to take hold as I realized Kaitlyn was still laughing at my jokes (bless her), and I remained at ease surrounded by my fellow drinkers and diners.

 I still plan to wear makeup when I go out, but now it doesn’t feel like an all-or-nothing necessity.
 While before I might have turned down a social invitation if I didn’t feel up to the prep itself, I can now use this experiment as a tool in my ever-increasing repertoire.